Code1rahul/Code1rahul/README.md

 - 👋 Hi, I’m @Code1rahul
-- 👀 I’m interested in how developer develop a app, game's,..ect
+- 👀 I’m always interested/excited in how a developer develop a Website, App, Game's,..ect.
-- 🌱 I’m currently learning py,Js 👽
+- 🌱 I’m currently learning py(django).👽
-- 💞️ I’m looking to collaborate on I don't know 😅
+- 💞️ --
-- 📫 How to reach me
+- 📫 personal project was in CODSOFT repository and my portfolio in Rahul yadav repository.

 <!---
 Code1rahul/Code1rahul is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.